AdrianTorjKobza/Applied_AI_Engineer/AI_Automated_DevOps_Incident_Responder/README.md

 ---

-## 🏗️ Architecture
+## Architecture

-This application operates on a modern, containerized AI stack, utilizing a ReAct (Reasoning and Acting) agent loop:
+This application operates on a containerized AI stack, utilizing a ReAct (Reasoning and Acting) agent loop:

 1. **API Gateway:** `FastAPI` handles webhook ingestion and Pydantic schema validation.
 2. **Agent Router:** `LangGraph` orchestrates the cognitive loop, deciding when the LLM should think, when it should use a tool, and when it should output the final answer.